techied/myq-api-relay/README.md

-# myq-cloud-run
+# MyQ API Relay

-basically an API relay for MyQ
+Connects the MyQ API (with myq-api npm module) to a web server so that actions can be taken with token authentication.